Wotcnt/Polyrifringence-Engine/README.md

 -     Light → (+) Polarized Film → (–) Bifurcated Film → Anisotropic Gem
 -     Light → (–) Bifurcated Film → (+) Polarized Film → Isotropic Gem
 ---
-> Anisotropic gems = birefringent (e.g. `sapphire`, `calcite`), Used to stress recursive phase evolution, angular walkoff, and feedback-correction behavior.
+> Anisotropic gems = birefringent (e.g. `sapphire`, `calcite`), Used to stress recursive phase evolution, angular walkoff, and feedback-correction behaviour.
 > Isotropic gems = baselines (e.g. `diamond`), Used to confirm that the recursion engine introduces no artificial birefringence when `Δn → 0`.
 >
 > These orderings define the `(+)|(–)/(±)` film layout that the modular variation layer and `x⧉` recursion grammar build on.